SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 SAP Cloud for Customer, specifically, supports the V2.0 of the OData protocol (with some additional enhancements and a few limitations), you can read the details of OData V2 [here](http://www.odata.org/documentation/odata-version-2-0/).

 ### SAP Cloud for Customer (C4C) OData Services
-You can try the examples shown in this document by accessing the OData API of your C4C tenant using the following URL pattern:
+You can try the examples shown in this document by accessing the OData API of your SAP Cloud for Customer (C4C) tenant using the following URL pattern:

 `https://myNNNNNN.crm.ondemand.com/sap/c4c/odata/v1/odataservicecatalog/ODataServiceCollection`